wonnor-pro/NFC-RW-Test/README.md

 3. Write the ID to the unregistered tag (empty tags)

-   In the testing devices, there are more than one Android application available for the unsolved NDEF message, hence the `Activity Chooser` will pop out and interpret the writing.
+   In the testing devices, there are more than one Android application available for the unsolved NDEF message, hence the `Activity Chooser` will pop out and interrupt the writing.
 We attempt to use the ForegroundDispatch.

    ```java
    // Define NFC adapter and Pending intent to catch the intents